-Following consultation, any representations made will be considered by the PTNP Steering Group, and the PTNP and Environmental Report will be updated as necessary.
-The updated Environmental Report will then accompany the PTNP for submission to the Local Planning Authorities, Lewes District Council and the South Downs National Park Authority, for subsequent Independent Examination.
+The SEA Environmental Report accompanies the submission version of the PTNP to the responsible authorities, Lewes District Council and the South Downs National Park Authority, for Independent Examination.

-At Independent Examination, the PTNP will be considered in terms of whether it meets the Basic Conditions for Neighbourhood Plans and is in general conformity with local planning policy.
+At Independent Examination, the Neighbourhood Plan will be considered in terms of whether it meets the Basic Conditions for Neighbourhood Plans and is in general conformity with local planning policy.